 Once you’ve washed, rinsed and repeated, you’ll need to dry the car.
 Sure, you can leave it to air dry, but it leaves marks you have to work harder to get rid of.
 For less than a fiver, Kent Extra Large Microfibre Drying Towel is fab.
 Another award winner, it absorbs eight times its weight in water.
 This towel is large enough for bigger vehicles, doesn’t leave any lint behind and won’t scratch the car, like a bath towel might.

 How much does it cost to get a scratch out of a car?

 Scratches, they happen.
 Don’t beat yourself up.
 You might be worried that cleaning the car will highlight the imperfections.
 For minor scratches on the clearcoat, that haven’t damaged the colour coat or gouged through the primer to the bare metal of the car, you can use Autoglym Scratch Removal Complete Kit, £14.40.
 With a gentle touch, this kit will help you strategically buff your paintwork to get paid.
-For the scratches are more significant, then a professional might be required.
+For scratches that are more significant, a professional might be required.
 For little dots of rust, use T-Cut’s Rust Magic pen.

 How do you get small dents out of cars?